kelly-championfx/academy/_posts/daily-report/en/2017-05-04-Dollar-Soars-on-Temporary-Slowdown.md

 ECB President Draghi speaks at 17.30, with BOC governor Poloz speaking at 21.25.

-### Trade Idea

-Gold and other dollar pairs are set to struggle as the dollar ride gets back on track.
-If Friday's jobs numbers come in at least as expected, we could see further downside.

 <p><img src="{{ "/assets/images/daily-report/04-05-2017 07-12-57.jpg" | relative_url }}" alt="{{ page.title }}" title="{{ page.title }}"></p>